-In the current study, along with the experience of basic needs and motivations, we aimed to examine two outcome variables of subjective vitality and perceived stress.
-Subjective vitality refers to the feeling of being alert and vital, and having energy (Ryan & Frederick, 1997) that has been widely used as a measure of psychological well-being and fully functioning (e.g., Behzadnia & Ryan, 2018).
-Perceived stress, generally, refers to a combination of a stressor, stress reactivity, and the interaction between them, which is concern with the perceptions of the stressful events and the degree to which events and conditions in one's life appraised as stressful (Greenberg, 2012).
-Recent research has also found that stress plays as an important driver of behavior during the pandemic outbreak of COVID-19 (Vindegaard & Benros, 2020).
+In the current study, along with the experience of basic needs and motivations, we aimed to examine the two outcome variables of subjective vitality and perceived stress.
+Subjective vitality refers to the feeling of being alert and vital, and having energy (Ryan & Frederick, 1997) that has been widely used as a measure of psychological well-being and being fully functioning (e.g. Behzadnia & Ryan, 2018).
+Perceived stress, generally, refers to a combination of a stressor, stress reactivity, and the interaction between them, which is concerned with the perceptions of the stressful events and the degree to which events and conditions in one's life are appraised as stressful (Greenberg, 2012).
+Recent research has also found that stress is an important driver of behavior during the COVID-19 pandemic (Vindegaard & Benros, 2020).

-In this study, we investigated the effects of an easy-to-implement of a psychosocial intervention to encourage individuals to do need-satisfying activities during the COVID-19 stressful situation.
-This intervention is nonclinical in nature, but it offers a framework by which people can do activities to satisfying their basic needs even when they are not receiving supports from others in a stressful situation.
+In this study, we investigated the effects of an easy to implement psychosocial intervention to encourage individuals to carry out need-satisfying activities during the COVID-19 stressful situation.
+This intervention is nonclinical in nature, but it offers a framework in which people can do activities to satisfy their basic needs even when they are not receiving support from others in a stressful situation.
 That is, we provided some need-satisfying activities for participants in the experimental condition, and we asked them to be creative in doing these activities.
-It was designed to help people to satisfy and re-discover their basic needs in order to autonomously motivate toward daily activities, increase vitality, and reduce stress during the difficult times of uncertainty of the COVID-19 spreading outbreak.
+It was designed to help people to satisfy and rediscover their basic needs in order to autonomously motivate them toward daily activities, increase vitality, and reduce stress during the difficult times of uncertainty in the spreading COVID-19 outbreak.
 Moreover, we aimed to help the individuals learn how to satisfy their basic psychological needs in a way that is achievable for them (Weinstein et al., 2016) while they must stay at home.
 That is, the interventions were small acts to enhance the experience of satisfying basic needs that is also achievable by them during social distancing restrictions at home.
-We, therefore, hypothesized that participants in the experimental condition (basic psychological need-satisfying activities intervention) would increase their experience of basic need satisfaction (H1a), autonomous self-regulation (H1b), and subjective vitality (H1c) than would participants in the no-intervention control condition.
-We also hypothesized that participants in the experimental condition would decrease their experience of need frustration (H2a), controlled self-regulation (H2b), amotivation (H2c), and perceived stress (H2d) than would participants in the no-intervention control condition.
+We, therefore, hypothesised that participants in the experimental condition (basic psychological need-satisfying activities intervention) would increase their experience of basic need satisfaction (H1a), autonomous self-regulation (H1b), and subjective vitality (H1c) more than would participants in the no-intervention control condition.

+We also hypothesised that participants in the experimental condition would decrease their experience of need frustration (H2a), controlled self-regulation (H2b), amotivation (H2c), and perceived stress (H2d) more than would participants in the no-intervention control condition.